How to Make Honey Sticks (with Pictures)

 • plastic condiment bottle

 There is no need to buy a large container of honey – even a small jar will make a lot of honey sticks.
-It should be totally liquid with no signs of crystallization in the jar.
+It should be totally liquid with no signs of honey crystallization in the jar or container.

 If you do see crystals, it is best to fix the honey by using a de-crystallization process before making your honey straws.